MateusBalotin/NLP-Amazon-Reviews/README.md

 <p>

 BERT is a very interesing method. <br><br>
  In normal word2vec using continous bag of words, we try to predict the word from it's context and with Skip Gram we try to predict the context with the word.
-The problem with this approach, is that the embedding is fixec. <br>
+The problem with this approach, is that the embedding is fixec. <br><br>
   Which means it doesn't look at the context where the word is, but just at the word. <br><br>

   For exampke: <br><br>